 Expect them to take a week or so.
 Sometimes, your eye doctor might have some free sample lenses available at their Dispensary (at their office) and you might get them right away.
 That will depend on how common your prescription is and depend on how many they keep in stock.

-How to Get Sample Contact Lenses – The Links!
+14 Places to Get Free of Sample Contact Lenses

 With some of the websites listed above, you’ll find they have several brands to choose from.
 Choose the kind that you’re interested in.
 Some websites also offer colored contact lenses – more about that in a minute.